 No – Given our specialization, distribution, and PS 3 requirements, there is no way to have a generic program plan that incorporates a semester or year abroad.
 We prefer to map out a plan with each student individually based on their remaining major requirements.

 Students must submit detailed syllabi and a “Request for Course Evaluation” form in order for courses to be reviewed for official approval towards the major.
 The turnaround time for course evaluations is 2 to 3 weeks, possibly longer during the summer and winter breaks.
 Detailed information packets on Study Abroad, which outline the department's evaluation process and criteria, are available outside the Undergraduate Advising Office at 296 Barrows Hall and under the Undergraduate Program tab of the department’s website at http://polisci.berkeley.edu.

 To do honors, students must enroll for a two-semester seminar in their senior year.
 The seminar is offered in a Fall-Spring sequence only and advanced planning the semester before is highly recommended.
 Students wishing to pursue honors and go abroad should plan accordingly.
 Click here for information on our honors program.

-Our department does not place Academic holds on single majors.
-However, declared double majors do have Academic holds prior to each registration period.
+Our department does not place academic/advisor holds on single majors.
+However, declared double majors do have advisor holds prior to each registration period.
 These holds can be released by e-mailing the Undergraduate Advising Office directly.